tewarid/tewarid.github.io/_posts/2018/2018-03-12-git-clients-for-ios.md

 tags: git ios clone push
 ---

 I've tried the following Git clients on iOS, to edit this Jekyll blog on the go.
-I settled on Git2Go because you don't have to pay to push to public GitHub repositories.
+I settled on Git2Go because you can push to public GitHub repositories with the free app.

 - [Clone](https://itunes.apple.com/us/app/clone-advanced-mobile-client/id1037881290?mt=8)